nginx/unit-docs/source/configuration.rst

 Route Steps
 ===========

-A route array contains step objects as elements; a request passed to a route traverses them sequentially:
+A route array contains step objects as elements; they accept the following

-- If the request meets all :samp:`match` conditions in a step, the step's :samp:`action` is performed.

-- If the request doesn't match a step's condition, Unit proceeds to the next step of the route.

-- If the request doesn't match any steps of the route, a 404 "Not Found" response is returned.

-Step objects accept the following options:
+options:

 .. list-table::
    :header-rows: 1